The Great Jainism

 Influences of Jainism on other religions and its spread in India

-Over several thousands of years Jainism has been influenced on Hinduism.
+Over several thousands of years Jainism has its influence on Hinduism.
 Majority of Hindu religious books describe about various Jain Tirthankaras and jain religion confirming historicity of Jainism from the period of Lord Rishabadev and India originally named after Bharat, the eldest son of First Tirthankara.

 'Puja' is the commonly found spiritual activity in Hinduism which is the great influence of Jainism.
 'Pu' means flower and 'ja' means offering.
 Puja is being cordially conducted in all the temples of Hinduism even today.